 Impact of Year 7 catch-up funding:

-Students eligible for the Year 7 catch-up funding benefit from many of the strategies outlined above.
+Students who have been eligible for the Year 7 catch-up funding in the past benefit from many of the strategies outlined above.
 We have also developed more targeted strategies for this group.
+This was funded through other means in 2020-21.